-Cassoulet-Style French Bean Stew Recipe
+Cassoulet-Style French Bean Stew

+It’s not every day that a cassoulet-style French bean stew recipe comes along and proceeds to absolutely blow your mind.
 This recipe is an 8-hour, multi-step method that I approach in 3 parts over 3 days, so plan accordingly.
-The results are well worth it!
+But the recipe is surprisingly easy, and as my readers can attest, the results are well worth it!

 a copper bowl, with bean stew and baguette